Magnusvb/alice-four/README.md

 Created by: Magnus von Bromsen (Twitter: @magnus_vb) This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License http://creativecommons.org/licenses/by-nd/4.0/

 A Back to Basic design with the menu on the left side.
-Upgraded with a modern design touch as a lot of white space, large buttons and text.
+Upgraded with a modern design elements like a lot of white space, large buttons and text.
 The colors are configurable from the admin.
 Suitable for stores with 4-6 categories – and will put your products in the front.

 [Demo store available here](https://kattgodis.lemonstand.com)